Twelve Core Challenges and Fifty Rapid Responses

 In the absence of a fully developed constitutional framework, any future referendum risks proceeding without defined governance arrangements, leaving fundamental questions of sovereignty, identity, and institutional structure unresolved.

-Without structural design, constitutional transition becomes vulnerable to instability, contested legitimacy, and long-term governance fragmentation.
+Without structural preparation, constitutional transition becomes increasingly vulnerable to instability, contested legitimacy, and long-term governance fragmentation.

 ⭐ 2.
 Why does this model work where others fail?